 Flash mobs are often organized via social media or mobile coordination.
-For this mob, organized at the entrance to an education fair, students performed a massive, choreographed dance to raise HIV awareness amongst their peers.
+For this mob, organized at the entrance to an education fair, students performed a massive, choreographed dance to raise HIV awareness among their peers.
 Watch the dance here.
+6

-In Lesotho, about 13 percent of Basotho are active social media users; Facebook is the most popular platform.9
+In Lesotho, about 13 percent of Basotho are Facebook users.
+7

-Across sub-Saharan Africa, the most-used social media platform are Facebook10, and community-based organizations do host pages/groups on this platform to engage audiences.
+Across sub-Saharan Africa, the most-used social media platforms are Facebook and WhatsApp 8 , and community-based organizations do host pages/groups on this platform to engage audiences.
 However, these organizations also report that maintaining a number of groups on Facebook can require a steep time and resource investment; there is a high level of initial effort required to “seed” discussions, which then require effort to read, post, respond to comments, and generally build a social community.
-Another potential tactic is to use paid Facebook ads, which can be effective in reaching specific, targeted audiences (such as people who have liked a particular page).11
+Another potential tactic is to use paid Facebook ads, which can be effective in reaching specific, targeted audiences (such as people who have liked a particular page).
+9

 Other potential platforms include Twitter, WhatsApp, and dating sites.
-Whatsapp can also be used for education, and to provide a low cost means of one-on-one counselling with providers.12 In terms of advertising, Facebook enables the use of data to target specific demographic groups.
+WhatsApp can also be used for education, and to provide a low-cost means of one-on-one counseling with providers.
+9 In terms of advertising, Facebook enables the use of data to target specific demographic groups.
 9

 Deciding to engage through social media should be driven by local investigation and research.
-For example, one local project in Kenya found the most at-risk youth were not on social media.14
+For example, one local project in Kenya found the most at-risk youth were not on social media.
+10

-However internet access is limited by the lack of infrastructure as well as economic constraints.16 In 2015 in Kenya, there were 23 million internet users (approximately 55 percent of the population); 90 percent of people access the internet from their mobile phones.17
+However internet access is limited by the lack of infrastructure as well as economic constraints.
+11 In 2015 in Kenya, there were 23 million internet users (approximately 55 percent of the population); 90 percent of people access the internet from their mobile phones.
+12

 When creating messages for online dissemination, it is important to keep in mind the low-strength internet connectivity that many mobile phone users experience.
-As an example of how to accommodate this, one community organization that works with MSM deliberately designed an informational site in low resolution so as to be accessible from mobile phones.18 It’s also important to translate content into local languages.
+As an example of how to accommodate this, one community organization that works with MSM deliberately designed an informational site in low resolution so as to be accessible from mobile phones.
+13 It’s also important to translate content into local languages.
 13

 “If You Know You Are a Champion” Song